top of page

 MY DANCER IS INTERESTED IN COMPETING.
 WHAT DO I DO?

-WHAT IS A GOOD AGE TO START?
 DO BOYS IRISH DANCE?
 DO YOU HAVE TO BE IRISH?

 We believe that Irish dancing is universal and has something to offer everyone, and we strive in all we do to make OIDA a positive, joy-filled experience for each person we encounter.
 We welcome students of all races, genders, religions, cultures, ethnicities, nationalities, sexual orientations, backgrounds, and abilities.
 OIDA is a safe space for all to learn and enjoy Irish dancing.
 Check out our video page for examples of awesome Irish dancing from around the world!